Maidenhead RFC

 Maidenhead Rugby Football Club is an English rugby union team based in Maidenhead in Berkshire.
-The club run four senior teams.
-The first XV play in London & South East Premier, following their promotion from South West 1 East in 2017.
+The club runs four senior teams.
+The first XV play in the Regional 1 South Central, following their promotion from South West 1 East in 2017.
 The second XV play in Berks/Bucks & Oxon 1, the third XV play in Berks/Bucks & Oxon 3 South and the fourth XV play in Berks/Bucks & Oxon 3 North.
 The club also runs a veterans side, a ladies team and the full range of junior sides.

 History

 Maidenhead RFC was formed in February 1922.
 The club was placed in South West 1 when the national league system was introduced in 1987 and apart from one season in National League 4 (1989–90) the club has been in either SW1 or SW2 until promotion to National League 3 South in 2009–10.
 The club was only in that league for one season but returned to National 3 South West in 2012.